joseph-flinn/site/data/posts/0017-triangles-of-death.md

 communication is a necessary process in any organization.
 Left on its own, it will evolve as everyone sees fit which will most likely get chaotic as the company changes.

-*Use transparent communication channels first, only reserving DMs for personal, private, or sensative information*.
+*Use transparent communication channels first, only reserving DMs for personal, private, or sensitive information*.
 Using public communication channels helps share information out to the rest of the team, department, or organization.
 There is a risk of information overload, but the guidelines in the above point should be able to help.
 GitHub Engineering [3](https://github.com/github/how-engineering-communicates) has a great example of how they create